 The correct amount of food to feed your cat largely depends on its age.
 Kittens or younger cats would need more food per pound of body weight as compared to a full-grown adult cat.

-The larger food intake over fewer meal times can cause them to overeat and cause diarrhea and stomach upset.
+The larger food intake over fewer meal times can cause them to overeat resulting in possible diarrhea and stomach upset.
+We do not want to our cats to gorge themselves when they eat.

 A note to pet owners, puppies and kittens that eat often need to also use the toilet often.
 So make sure to let them have access to a toilet at all times.